apollo-elements/apollo-elements/docs/guides/getting-started/buildless-development.md

 /**
  * These are the CSS files you directly import into components
- * Transform these files into LitElement `CSSResult` modules */ const componentCSS =
+ * Transform these files into Lit `CSSResult` modules */ const componentCSS =
   'src/components/**/*.css';